unibo-spe/spe-slides/content/11-mdd/_index.md

 - __Translation__: translates a DSL script into a language for which an _execution engine_ on a given _target platform_ exists
     * a.k.a. __code generation__ or _transpilation_ if the target language is high-level (e.g. Java, JS, or C#)
         + e.g. [Xtend](https://eclipse.dev/Xtext/xtend/), or [TypeScript](https://www.typescriptlang.org/), despite being GPL, are transpiled into Java and JS respectively
-    * a.k.a. __compilation__ if the target language is low-level (e.g. assembly, JVM bytecode, CRL, etc.)
+    * a.k.a. __compilation__ if the target language is low-level (e.g. assembly, JVM bytecode, CIL, etc.)
         + e.g. Java is compiled into JVM bytecode (despite being a GPL)

 - __Interpretation__: the execution engine is able to _parse and execute_ the DSL script _directly_
-    * a.k.a. __runtime interpretation__ or _runtime compilation_ if the execution engine is able to compile the DSL script into a runnable code
+    * a.k.a. __runtime interpretation__ or _runtime compilation_ if the execution engine is able to compile the DSL script into runnable code
         + e.g. [2P-Kt](https://github.com/tuProlog/2p-kt) is a GPL interpreted by a custom execution engine, written in Kotlin, running on the JVM

 <br>